openSUSE/imagewriter/README.md

     % qmake DEFINES=USEHAL imagewriter.pro

+or

+    % cmake -DUSEHAL=ON ..

 ** udisks1 **

     % qmake DEFINES=USEUDISKS imagewriter.pro

+or

+    % cmake -DUSEUDISKS=ON ..

 ** udisks2 **

     % qmake DEFINES=USEUDISKS2 imagewriter.pro

+or

+    % cmake -DUSEUDISKS2=ON ..

 Failing to specify the define will likely not work out.